 Using the Net to Gross Calculator on hourly pay categories

-Karina has worked additional hours, outside of her normal salaried hours, and the employer has agreed to pay her for these hours.
-The issue is that Karina cannot receive more than $1150 in net pay each week.
+Margaret has worked additional hours, outside of her normal salaried hours, and the employer has agreed to pay her for these hours.
+The issue is that Margaret cannot receive more than $1150 in net pay each week.
 Additionally, there is no obligation for the employer to pay these additional hours (salaried arrangements and all) and so there is no contracted minimum hourly rate to be applied for these additional hours.

-Karina’s normal weekly pay is as follows:
+Margaret’s normal weekly pay is as follows:

 Now we will add the additional hours:

 - The desired net payment entered = $611.
 As Margaret’s net earnings are already $642, we need to apply the difference between the two amounts needs as the desired net amount.